XLSForm/xlsform.github.io/xlsform-standard.md

 ### Relevant

 One great feature of XLSForm is the ability to skip a question or make an additional question appear based on the response to a previous question.
-Below is an example of how to do this by adding a **relevant** column, using our pizza topping example from before:
+Below is an example of how to do this by adding a **relevant** column for a **select_one** question, using our pizza topping example from before:

 | survey        |               |       |           |       |